onfido/onfido-android-sdk/README.md

         // This happens when workflow run is abandoned.
 In this case a new workflow run has to be created is WorkflowBiometricTokenRetrievalException ->
-        // This happens when workflow task encounters an error during biometric token retrieval else ->
+        // This happens when workflow task encounters an error during biometric token retrieval is WorkflowBiometricTokenStorageException ->
+        // This happens when workflow task encounters an error while storing biometric token else ->
         // Necessary because of Kotlin
     }